Tourism & Travel

 Halkidiki, Greece:

 Located in the northern part of Greece is the amazing vacation resort of (Chalkidiki).
 Rich in natural beauty, it is a favourite of visitors from Greece and abroad.
-Halkidiki is comprised of a mainland region and 3 peninsulas: Kassandra, Sithonia and Agio Oros (Mt.
-Athos).
-All 3 peninsulas have common characteristics, such as lush hillside, dazzling sandy beaches, significant historical sites, and picturesque mountain and seaside villages.
+Halkidiki comprises of a mainland region and 3 peninsulas: Kassandra, Sithoniaand Mount Athos (Agio Oros).
+All 3 peninsulas have common characteristics, such as lush hillsides, dazzling sandy beaches, significant historical sites, and picturesque mountain and seaside villages.

 Central Greece: